The Origins of Amen Corner: The Most Famous Holes in Masters Golf

+Every fan of golf knows this location for its legendary lore and distinct hydrology.
+Amen Corner, a three-hole stretch from the 12-13th, has produced it’s share of Masters moments.
 But what is the story behind Amen Corner?
-How did this iconic section of Augusta National come to earn such a reverential name, and why does it captivate the imagination of golfers around the globe?
-In this blog, we peel back the layers of history to explore the origins of Amen Corner, uncovering the mystique and allure of one of golf's most celebrated locales.
+How did this iconic section of Augusta come to earn its reverential name, and why does it captivate the imagination of golfers around the globe?

 Own a Piece of the Legend

-This fine print of the most famous hotel in the world, Golden Bell, will be an excellent addition to any room in your home. .
+This fine composition of original Masters artwork features the most famous golf trio in the world and will be an excellent addition to any room in your home.

-The term "Amen Corner" is as mystical in its origin as the moments it has come to represent.
-This iconic moniker was bestowed upon Augusta National's famed trio of holes not by a golfer, but by a sports journalist, Herbert Warren Wind, in a 1958 article for Sports Illustrated titled “The Fateful Corner.”
-In an attempt to capture the dramatic essence and pivotal nature of the 11th, 12th, and 13th holes, Wind drew inspiration from an unlikely source: a jazz song by Mildred Bailey titled "Shouting in that Amen Corner."
+The term "Amen Corner" was given not by a golfer, but by the sports journalist Herbert Warren Wind in a 1958 Sports Illustrated article titled “The Fateful Corner.”
+In an attempt to capture the dynamic, pivotal essence of the 11th, 12th, and 13th holes, Wind drew inspiration from a jazz song by Mildred Bailey, "Shouting in that Amen Corner."
+It’s a good listen.

 You can shout with all your might, but if you ain’t livin’ right, there’s no use shoutin’ in that Amen Corner.